mle003/Momos-test/frontend/README.md

-# React Video List Application
+# React Scraped Videos and Images List Application

-This project is a React application that displays a list of videos with search and pagination functionality.
+This project is a React application that displays a list of videos and images scarped by the server with search and pagination functionality.
 The application is dockerized and can be run using Docker Compose.

 ## Getting Started